 - Visa Signature Luxury Hotel collection.
 This program offers you substantial hotel discounts and benefits when booking accommodations through it.
 Sample offers include a third night free when you book two nights, or 30% off room rates.
 And when staying also receive a $25 food and beverage credit, free continental breakfasts and complimentary in-room wifi.
 And upon availability, you’ll receive room upgrades and a 3 p.m. late checkout.

-The Active Cash card offers rewards as part of the Go Far® Rewards Program.
+The Wells Fargo Active Cash® Card offers rewards as part of the Wells Fargo® Rewards Program.
 Redemption options include travel, merchandise or select charitable donations.

-Cardholders can share Go Far Rewards with other Wells Fargo Go Far Rewards customers, get gift cards for family and friends, redeem their rewards as a credit for an eligible Wells Fargo credit product or apply them as a deposit to an eligible Wells Fargo checking or savings account.
+Cardholders can share Wells Fargo® Rewards Rewards with other Wells Fargo® Rewards customers, get gift cards for family and friends, redeem their rewards as a credit for an eligible Wells Fargo credit product or apply them as a deposit to an eligible Wells Fargo checking or savings account.
 There’s no annual cap on the amount of cash rewards cardholders can earn, and rewards won’t expire as long as the account remains open.
 You can also redeem for purchases that you’ve already made.

-This is better than the Citi Double Cash, which has a more complicated system of offering 1% cash back at the time of purchase and another 1% when you pay for your purchases.
-The New Active Cash Card also seems to make the Wells Fargo Cash Wise® Card obsolete, as it offers only 1.5% cash back rewards and 1.8% on digital wallet purchases made within the first 12 months of account opening.
+This is better than the Citi Double Cash, which has a more complicated system of offering 1% back at the time of purchase and another 1% when you pay for your purchases.
+The Wells Fargo Active Cash® Card also seems to make the Wells Fargo Cash Wise® Card obsolete, as it offers only 1.5% cash rewards and 1.8% on digital wallet purchases made within the first 12 months of account opening.

-Finding the best cash-back credit card is a lot easier than trying to figure out travel rewards.
-With travel rewards, each point or mile is worth something different to different people, but cash back always holds value.
+Finding the best cash rewards credit card is a lot easier than trying to figure out travel rewards.
+With travel rewards, each point or mile is worth something different to different people, but cash rewards always hold value.

-Some people play the cash-back rewards game at a high level, carrying several cards that they use for specific purchases that they can earn a bonus on.
-But the Active Cash card is designed to offer a high level of cash back for purchases, with no category limits to worry about.
-So you can use this as your only card, and end up with a very respectable amount of cash back.
+Some people play the cash rewards game at a high level, carrying several cards that they use for specific purchases that they can earn a bonus on.
+But the Wells Fargo Active Cash® Card is designed to offer a high level of cash rewards for purchases, with no category limitations to worry about.
+So you can use this as your only card, and end up with a very respectable amount of cash rewards.

-Inevitably, some people will pair the Active Cash card with another rewards card, such as a travel card, that can offer them bonus rewards or specific benefits.
-But even if you do that, it’s great to know that you’ll never earn less than 2% cash back, and you’ll never have any activations or annual fees to worry about with this credit card.
+Inevitably, some people will pair the Wells Fargo Active Cash® Card with another rewards card, such as a travel card, that can offer them bonus rewards or specific benefits.
+But even if you do that, it’s great to know that you’ll never earn less than 2% cash rewards, and you’ll never have any activations or annual fees to worry about with this credit card.

-There are now several cards that offer 2% cash back on purchases, in some form or another.
-But when you consider this credit card’s benefits and its valuable promotional financing offer, you might find that the new Wells Fargo Active Cash card is the best one yet.
+There are now several cards that offer 2% cash rewards on purchases, in some form or another.
+But when you consider this credit card’s benefits and its valuable promotional financing offer, you might find that the Wells Fargo Active Cash® Card is the best one for your spending habits.